How important is a consistent stretching routine?

 - Chest Stretch – Critical to avoiding pulled muscles in the chest and torso

-- Foot Stretching – Important for cardio workouts to protect the ankles
+- Ankle and Foot Stretching – Important for cardio workouts to protect the ankles

 - Achilles Tendon Stretching – Stretching your achilles to improve cardio range of motion